TLS Courses

 MLS 675 Mediation - 3 Hours

-This course will present the use of third party intervention as an alternative collaborative process for dispute resolution.
-Analysis of the skills needed to be an effective mediator.
-Ethical and practical limitations on the use of mediation.
-This course will include simulated mediation exercises.
+This course presents the use of third party intervention as an alternative collaborative process for dispute resolution.
+Students analyze the skills needed to be an effective mediator as well as the ethical and practical limiations on the use of mediation.
+This course includes simulated mediation exercises.
 Delivery mode: Traditional graduate, online, and accelerated.

 MLS 680 Negotiation Theory and Practice - 3 Hours

 The course covers the theory and practice of negotiation as a process to reach contractual agreements and resolve disputes.
-The course examines negotiation strategies, Christian principles and ethical issues to develop a Christian approach to negotiation.
-This course will include simulated negotiation exercises.
+The course examines negotiation strategies, Christian principles, and ethical issues to develop a Christian approach to negotiation.
+This course includes simulated negotiation exercises.
 Delivery mode: Traditional graduate, online, and accelerated.

-MLS 685 ADR in the Workplace - 3 Hours
+MLS 685 Labor Law and ADR in the Workplace - 3 Hours

 MLS 686 Cross Cultural Dispute Resolution - 3 Hours

-This course will examine the impact of cultural differences on resolution of interpersonal and international disputes.
-Examines cultural differences such as long-term versus short-term horizons, risk aversion and individual/community expectations.
+This course examines the impact of cultural differences on resolution of interpersonal and international disputes and examines cultural differences such as long-term versus short-term horizons, risk aversion and individual/community expectations.
 Delivery mode: Traditional graduate, online, and accelerated.

 MLS 700 Introduction to Bioethics - 3 Hours